A Survey of Model Architectures in Information Retrieval: IR with Pre-Trained Transformers

+The student model $f_s$ is trained to mimic the teacher's output distribution over the candidate texts by minimizing the Kullback-Leibler (KL) divergence between the two softened probability distributions:

+where $T$ is the temperature hyperparameter.
+A higher temperature creates a softer probability distribution, which can help in transferring more nuanced information from the teacher.
+KD thus provides an essential bridge, allowing the efficiency of bi-encoders to approach the effectiveness ceiling set by cross-encoders.

-\paragraph{Deep Interaction Models: The Cross-Encoder for Reranking.}
+\subsection{Deep Interaction Models: The Cross-Encoder for Reranking}

 The most effective application of transformers in IR involves full, deep interaction between query and document tokens.
 This architecture, known as a cross-encoder~\citep{Humeau2020Poly-encoders}, takes the concatenated sequence of $(\mathcal{Q}, \mathcal{D})$ as a single input. \cite{nogueira2019multi} first employed this approach in their \textsc{monoBERT} model for reranking candidate passages from a first-stage retriever.
 The model outputs a relevance score $s$ via a linear layer on top of the final {\bert} representation, typically from a linear layer using the \texttt{[CLS]} token's representation (\cref{fig:architecture:transformer-reranker}).

-Conceptually similar to pre-Transformer interaction-based neural ranking models, this schema has proven effective across various pre-trained encoders~\citep{comparing2021zhang}, as well as other transformer architectures architectures (\cref{sec:llm4ir}).
+Conceptually similar to pre-Transformer interaction-based neural ranking models, this schema has proven effective across various pre-trained encoders~\citep{comparing2021zhang}, as well as other transformer architectures (\cref{sec:llm4ir}).
 However, this cross-encoder schema faces two primary challenges: (1) the fixed context length of models like \bert~(e.g., 512 tokens) makes processing long documents difficult, and (2) relying on a single token's fixed-dimensional representation (e.g., 768-dimensional representation for \bert) may limit the model's expressive power.